albertvaka/nbgf/README.md

 ## Loading assets

 Place your assets in `bin/data/`.
-Your game is small enough so all your assets fit in RAM.
+Your game is small enough for all your assets to fit in RAM.
 For this reason, we are going to load all the assets at once and keep them loaded until your game exits.

 Your assets should be defined in code in [`src/assets.h`](src/assets.h) as global objects inside the `Assets` namespace, and should be loaded in [`src/assets.cpp`](src/assets.cpp) inside the `Assets::LoadAll()` function.